aless-x-code/Race_Simulation/README.md

 # Race_Simulation
 **Summary** <br>
 This program simulates the classic race of the Tortoise and the Hare.
-The race track is represented by a 70 tile long track, where both animals begging at index 0.
+The race track is represented by a 70 tile long track, where both animals beging at index 0.
 Every 1 second, a random movement patter is chosen for the tortoise and the hare, and their index is adjusted forward, backward, or no movement (Keep in mind, the tortoise will have more consistent, but shorter movements, and the hare will have more inconsistent, but aggressive movements).
 First animal to reach the last tile wins.
 **Example output**
 ________T_______________H______________________
 ____________________T_______H__________________